Voilett-Roze/asus/User-scripts.md

 These shell scripts will be run when certain events occur.
 They must be saved in `/jffs/scripts/`.

+These scripts will usually run in parallel to the event itself, except when explicitly documented as being a blocking script.
+In that case, the script will prevent the execution of the event itself until either the script completes, or it times out (current default timeout value is 120 seconds).

 ### services-start
 Called after all other system services have been started at boot.
 This is the best place to stop one of these services and restart it with a different configuration, for example.
 (But be aware that anytime the service gets manually restarted it will revert back to the original setup.)

 ### services-stop
 Called before all system services are stopped, usually on a reboot.

+### service-event
+Called before a service event is called (i.e. restart_httpd, restart_wireless, etc...).
+First argument is the event (typically _stop_, _start_ or _restart_), second argument is the target (_wireless_, _httpd_, etc...).
+This is a blocking script, meaning that it will prevent the execution of the event itself until the script either completes or times out.

 ### wan-start
 Called after the WAN interface came up.
 Good place to put scripts that depend on the WAN interface (e.g. to update an IPv6 tunnel or a dynamic DNS service).
 The Internet connection is unlikely to be active when this script is run.
 Add a `sleep` line to delay running until the connection is complete, or loop until your command succeeds.